 This life-sized bronze cat taking a nap is a favorite with children.
 If you work up an appetite while visiting the castle, enjoy a snack in the on-site restaurant, The Cellar.
 The restaurant is very well regarded in the city but the prices are slightly higher than other eateries in the area so it might be a treat best left for those who complete the challenge of finding all nine felines.Continue to 6 of 9 below.

 06 of 09

 A White Cat Sat in a Wall

 Hidden away a bit, this requisite white cat is charming in its simplicity.
-The castle is owned by the city of Belfast and the interior of the castle may not always be open to visitors when there are special events.
-You can even get married here.Continue to 7 of 9 below.
+It is one of the highlights of the garden, which is open for visits every day.
+The castle is owned by the city of Belfast and the interior of the castle may not always be open to visitors when there are special events because it is sometimes rented out for weddings and other private functions.Continue to 7 of 9 below.

 07 of 09